mhansen/graphviz-docs/content/en/docs/attrs/labeljust.md

 types:
 - string
 used_by: GC
+description: Justification for graph & cluster labels
 ---
-Justification for graph & cluster labels.

 * If `labeljust=r`, the label is right-justified within bounding rectangle
 * If `labeljust=l`, left-justified